 • brittle, splitting nails

 Your doctor will ask about your symptoms and medical history.
-You may need blood tests to find out whether your thyroid hormone level is too low or imaging tests to check your joints for damage.
+They may order blood tests to check your thyroid hormone levels, as well as imaging tests to check your joints for damage.

 PsA and hypothyroidism are both types of autoimmune disorders.
 When you have PsA or psoriasis, you’re also more likely to have thyroid disease.